Transformation is a big word. And it sounds dramatic.

 The truth?
 You can move forward - even in the face of resistance.

-Here’s how many digital leaders are making progress without massive investment or organisational overhaul:
+Here’s how many digital leaders are making progress without massive investment, disruption or organisational overhaul:

 1. Map What You Already Have